Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/UsingProcessors.md

 ![This picture shows the setup of a Scale Vector 2 Processor in the Input Action Asset Editor](./Images/Processors-Scale-Look-Pointer.png)
 ![This picture shows the setup of a Scale Vector 2 Processor in the Input Action Asset Editor](./Images/Processors-Scale-Look-Stick.png)

-Note: This scenario uses the [Starter Assets](https://assetstore.unity.com/packages/essentials/starter-assets-thirdperson-updates-in-new-charactercontroller-pa-196526?srsltid=AfmBOoqLWdW2pU5Wt2reGYdWVodc1e0ko3cBKtfMQuPSgVqmL7yVA3dB), and the included PlayerScript is utilized to rotate the camera.
+>__Note__: This scenario uses the [Starter Assets](https://assetstore.unity.com/packages/essentials/starter-assets-thirdperson-updates-in-new-charactercontroller-pa-196526?srsltid=AfmBOoqLWdW2pU5Wt2reGYdWVodc1e0ko3cBKtfMQuPSgVqmL7yVA3dB), and the included PlayerScript is utilized to rotate the camera.

 #### Example: Custom mouse sensitivity